mdeff/ntds_2018/README.md

 1. [Network properties][m1]: measure and interpret some properties of the network.
 1. [Network models][m2]: fit some relevant network models and comment on their fitness.
-1. Spectral graph theory: visualize or cluster your graph using the spectrum of the graph Laplacian.
+1. Spectral graph theory: visualize and cluster the network using the spectrum of the graph Laplacian.
 1. Graph signal processing: analyze data (signals, features) on the graph.

 [m1]: https://nbviewer.jupyter.org/github/mdeff/ntds_2018/blob/outputs/milestones/1_network_properties.ipynb